VyperGroup/aero/docs/CONTRIBUTING.md

 ### Documentation

+- Write in the present simple tense by default, unless you are writing a proposal document, where you would write in the future tense
 - Audit your additions using a [grammer checker](https://quillbot.com/grammar-check).
 If it advises you to rewrite in a passive voice I recommend that you ask a [GPT](https://www.bing.com) to do that, rather than paying for premium.

 ## How to help without knowledge of programming